Hope Point Church

 Reflect: Look deeper at the preached and written Word.

-Respond: Choose one or two of the applications of Sunday’s message and commit to it/them this next week.
+Respond: Choose one or two of the following applications of Sunday’s message and commit to it/them this next week.

 Save PDF Locally